GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 == Description ==

 Gato GraphQL is a productivity tool for interacting with data in your WordPress site.
-It allows you to retrieve, manipulate and store again any piece of data, in any desired way.
+It allows you to retrieve, manipulate and store again any piece of data, in any desired way, using the GraphQL language.

+Use Gato GraphQL to create headless sites, power your Gutenberg blocks, or fetch data for your theme, plugin or application.

+Gato GraphQL supports Persisted Queries out of the box.
+Persisted queries are similar to WP REST API endpoints, however they are created and published directly within the wp-admin, using the GraphQL language (and no PHP code at all).

+With persisted queries, you can have the great user experience of GraphQL, while having the security from a REST API, limiting clients and visitors to only query the data that you have defined in advance.

+You can also create public and private custom endpoints, exposing each of them for some specific target (whether different applications, clients, teams, or other), and have a private endpoint feed data to your custom Gutenberg blocks.

+=== Go PRO ===

+Unleash your capabilities with **[Gato GraphQL PRO](https://gatographql.com)**, which contains all our PRO extensions for Gato GraphQL.

-Among others, you can use it to:
+Among others, you can use Gato GraphQL PRO to:

-- Query data to create headless sites
 - Expose public and private APIs
 - Synchronize content across sites
 - Automate tasks